Nhlamulo-K/sign-up-form/readMe.md

 #About
-It is a sign up form/page.
+It is a mock sign up form/page.